Criminal Law And The Canadian Criminal Code - 2026 Release

 The Canadian 2026 Release of Criminal Law and the Canadian Criminal Code offers a practical and accessible overview of Canadian criminal law.
 Jochelson features a dynamic new author team from the University of Manitoba.
 In addition, the 2026 Release has undergone a full redesign, streamlining the structure from 13 chapters to 8, and shifting to an integrated approach that blends foundational concepts with discussions of significant offences.
 Actus Reus and Mens Rea are now addressed in separate chapters for greater depth, while the Canadian Criminal Code has been moved online for real-time updates.
 Indigenous perspectives are thoughtfully interwoven throughout.
 Also new to the 2026 Release are updated case studies, critical thinking questions, and engaging visuals to deepen student understanding.
 Jochelson reflects the latest amendments, jurisprudence, and systemic challenges, offering a comprehensive and socially conscious exploration of Canadian criminal law.

 Readability.
-Barnhorst is known for its clear writing style, flow, and presentation of concepts.
+Jochelson is known for its clear writing style, flow, and presentation of concepts.

 McGraw-Hill Connect is an award-winning digital teaching and learning solution that empowers students to achieve better outcomes and enables instructors to improve course management efficiency.